-Most people will tell you that the foundation for a good fireplace fire is the tried and true “teepee style,” placing tinder at the bottom and then stacking your logs in a style that vaguely resembles a teepee.
-But besides having a slightly problematic name, the teepee method also isn’t as effective as most people think.
+If you really want to keep a fire going, it’s time to ditch the tried and true “teepee style” of log arranging, for which you lump tinder at the bottom and then stack bigger pieces above in a style that vaguely resembles a pyramid.
+Besides the fact that “teepee” is a slightly problematic name, the method also isn’t as effective as most people think.
 It turns out the real secret to a strong and effective fire is turning everything upside down.
 Instead of waiting to put the big logs on top with the hope of the tinder and kindling catching on fire and subsequently spreading the flames to the logs, you actually want to put your big unsplit logs in first and make sure there is as little space between them as possible.

-Once your base level of logs has been established, you’re going to put some of the smaller logs right on top, once again leaving as little space between the wood as possible.
-Then, you repeat the process, intermittently stacking big and small logs tightly on top of each other until you feel that your wood pile has reached a sufficient height to start your fire.
-As a final touch, place whatever fire starters you have (newspaper, fire-starter oil sticks, fire-starter squares) as the top layer.
-To get your fireplace going, simply light your fire-starters and watch with amazement as your fireplace fire burns like it never has before.
+Once your base of big wood is laid, add the smaller logs right on top, once again leaving as little space between the wood as possible.
+Repeat the process, layer after layer, alternately stacking big and small logs tightly on each other until your wood pile has reached a sufficient height.
+As a final touch, place whatever fire starters you have as the top layer (old newspaper or paid bills work great for this).
+To get your fireplace going, ignite your fire-starters and watch in amazement as your fire takes like it never has before.

 Instead of the usual 20-30 minute burn you are probably used to, the upside down method, if done properly, can keep a fire burning for more than three hours (and allegedly even up to seven hours) without you having to maintain it in any way.
 And it’s not just the length of the fire that improves.
 Upside down fires also produce more heat than traditional fire-starting methods while greatly reducing the amount of smoke caused by the fire, which can be one of the more frustrating aspects of fireplaces.

 One thing to keep in mind is that the upside down fires do take longer to really burn than your typical fireplace fire, so it may take around 15 minutes for flames to really start popping up.
-But with a little bit of patience, a lot of firewood, and some unconventional stacking, you’ll finally be able to watch your favorite Christmas movie without having to pause every 15 minutes to restart the fire.
+But with a little bit of patience, a lot of firewood, and some unconventional stacking, you’ll finally be able to binge the entire Chappelle’s Show without having to tend the fire between episodes.